raialok/website/content/quotes.md

 - _"The critical programming concerns of software engineering and artificial intelligence tend to coalesce as the systems under investigation become larger."_ – Alan Perlis

--_"Success breeds complacency.
+- _"Success breeds complacency.
 Complacency breeds failure.
 Only the paranoid survive."_ – Andy Grove